-A DC series motor is known as a universal motor because it can work on both AC and DC supplies, even though the name suggests it to be a DC motor.
-This is because, unlike other DC motors that vibrate or can fail to work on AC supply, a DC series motor can generate positive torque for both positive and negative voltage supply.
+A DC series motor is a universal motor because it can work on AC and DC supplies, even though the name suggests it to be a DC motor.
+This is because, unlike other DC motors that vibrate or fail to work on AC supply, a DC series motor can generate positive torque for both positive and negative voltage supply.

 To understand how that happens, we need to learn about the working of the internal circuit of a DC series motor, as shown above.